vda-lab/visualisation-tutorial/pages/vega-in-r/data-transformations.md

 <br/>

 We now also use the `transform_window()` for data transformation to compute and plot a windowed aggregation of the deaths over all available years.
+[Here](https://altair-viz.github.io/user_guide/transform/window.html#user-guide-window-transform) is the window transform documentation.

 ```R